“Allowing us to experience Dear World was life changing for our leadership team.”

 -Kim Burgdorf, Director, American Express

-Robert X. Fogarty founded Dear World, a portrait project that unites people through pictures in his distinct message-on-skin style.
+Dear World is a portrait and storytelling project that unites people through pictures in its distinct style.

 Its precursor, Dear New Orleans, became an alternative platform for people to write love notes to their city.
-Before launching Dear World, Fogarty noticed that the simple portraits could be a vehicle for shared communication no matter race, religion or language.
+Before launching Dear World, the project’s founder, Robert Fogarty noticed that the simple portraits could be a vehicle for shared communication no matter race, religion or language.

 His work has appeared on the TODAY show, CNN, in the Washington Post and in over 30 countries.
 He’s photographed Nobel Peace prize winner Muhammad Yunus, Academy Award winner Susan Sarandon and Super Bowl MVP Drew Brees.